fsmoothy/typeorm-fsm/README.md

 ## Usage

-I'll model a simple order state machine to demonstrate the library's features.
-The diagram below shows the state machine's states and transitions.
+Let's create a basic order state machine to showcase the features of the library.
+The diagram below illustrates the states and transitions of the state machine.

 ```mermaid
 stateDiagram-v2